THE EIGHTH ANNUAL HIGH SCHOOL

 PROBLEMS

-When the contest begins, each team will be given approximately five (this number could change) programming problems to solve.
+When the contest begins, each team will be given approximately seven (this number could change) programming problems to solve.
 Team members may work on these problems in any order and in any manner they choose.
-There will be exactly two hours to work on the solutions.
+There will be exactly two and a half hours to work on the solutions.

 TESTING